glideroggan/dream/readme.md

 # TODO
 - no feedback when adding a new account
   - toast?
-- 🔧add tests to already built
+- add tests to already built
   - components
   - services
   - repositories
-- There is a bit of a mess with the workflow complete events.
-We should take a look at this Looks like there are different events workflow-complete workflow-completed workflowComplete
+- ✔️There is a bit of a mess with the workflow complete events.
+We should take a look at this
-Which one should we use? and why are there different ones?
-  - align these to just use one, probably emitted by the workflow-base to be catched by the modal?
 - change the welcome widget to be more introductive
   - it should be able to close
     - so widget preference needs a repository